symphonyoss/bot-unfurl/README.md

 command line.
 This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and gewgaws that Symphony needs in order for a bot to connect to a pod.

+### Configuration File Location and Loading Mechanism

+The configuration file is traditionally called `config.edn` and may be stored anywhere that can be read by the bot's JVM process.
+It's loaded using the [aero](https://github.com/juxt/aero) library - see the [aero documentation](https://github.com/juxt/aero/blob/master/README.md) for details on the various advanced options aero supports.

+The bot ships with a [default `config.edn` file](https://github.com/symphonyoss/bot-unfurl/blob/master/resources/config.edn) that will be read if a config file is not specified on the command line.
+This file delegates basically all configuration to environment variables, allowing the administrator to deploy and run the bot as a standalone uberjar, and configure it exclusively from the runtime environment.

+Please refer to the [default `config.edn` file](https://github.com/symphonyoss/bot-unfurl/blob/master/resources/config.edn) for details on those environment variables.

+### A Note on Security

+**The bot's configuration includes sensitive information (certificate locations and passwords), so please be extra careful to secure this configuration, however you choose to manage it (in a file, environment variables, etc.).**

 ### Configuration File Format

 The configuration file is structured as follows: